karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

   * The master file is ONLY created for the zone if the master file does not already exist
   * The master file is NEVER created (effectively, the initialisation capability is disabled for this catalog or primary server, and the master file would be expected to exist as is the case before this document)
   * The master file is ALWAYS created when a new member zone is added to the catalog zone, overwriting any existing master file for the zone

+If a server is consuming a catalog zone and is configured to be primary server for the member zones therein, it MUST perform the actions as defined within this document.
+All other servers MUST ignore the additional records defined herein, as per "DNS Catalog Zones" ({{RFC9432}}) Section 3.

 A number of sub-properties, expressed as labels within the bailiwick of the "init" label, define the initialisation parameters.